Prashanth Menon: Early years

 Prashanth was born in Chavakkad and brought up in Thrissur.
 He had completed his studies from St. Thomas College Thrissur where he was the Captain of the college cricket team.

 Playing career

 With his consistent performance the state selectors picked him for the Kerala state team for the year 1998–99.
 Along with Former Indian pacer Tinu Yohannan and Renjith Menon he made lethal pace combination.
 Injuries and lack of form cut short what could have been a very promising career.
 He last represented Kerala Ranji team was back in 2004.
-Now Prashanth is working with Reserve Bank of India.
+Now Prashanth is working with State Bank of India.